 Autumn term – September

-Eligible two year olds are entitled to 570 hours of free early education per year.
+Eligible 2-year-olds are entitled to 570 hours of free early education per year.
 It’s usually taken as 15 hours a week over 38 weeks of the year (split into three terms).

 National limits are set by the government about how the free sessions can be offered meaning that: